 frame.

 10.38.9.2.4.3 MIMO phase

+The MIMO phase shall consist of a downlink MIMO phase or of an uplink MIMO phase.

+The downlink MIMO phase shall be supported by all EDMG STAs that are MU-MIMO capable.
+The uplink MIMO phase may be supported by EDMG STAs that are MU-MIMO capable.

 The initiator shall start the MIMO phase MBIFS following the end of the SISO phase.

+10.38.9.2.4.3.1 Downlink MIMO phase

-The MIMO phase is
+The downlink MIMO phase is

-shown in Figure 52 and consists of four subphases, namely, an MU-MIMO BF setup subphase, an MU
+shown in Figure 52 and consists of four subphases, namely, a downlink MU-MIMO BF setup subphase, a downlink MU

-MIMO BF training subphase, an MU-MIMO FB poll subphase, and an MU-MIMO selection subphase.
+MIMO BF training subphase, a downlink MU-MIMO FB poll subphase, and a MU-MIMO selection subphase.

 Each subphase shall be separated by MBIFS.

-Based on the feedback from the SISO phase, in the MU-MIMO BF setup subphase the initiator may
+Based on the feedback from the SISO phase, in the downlink MU-MIMO BF setup subphase the initiator may

-exclude some responders from the following MU-MIMO BF training subphase and MU-MIMO FB poll
+exclude some responders from the following downlink MU-MIMO BF training subphase and downlink MU-MIMO FB poll

 subphase if the multiuser interference the responders are expected to suffer due to MU-MIMO transmission

 is negligible.
-If all of the responders are excluded from the following MU-MIMO BF training subphase and
+If all of the responders are excluded from the following downlink MU-MIMO BF training subphase and

-MU-MIMO FB poll subphase, these two subphases are not present in the MIMO phase.
+downlink MU-MIMO FB poll subphase, these two subphases are not present in the downlink MIMO phase.

-In the MU-MIMO BF setup subphase, the initiator shall transmit a BF Setup frame to each intended
+In the downlink MU-MIMO BF setup subphase, the initiator shall transmit a BF Setup frame to each intended

 responder.
-The BF Setup frame indicates the AID of each remaining responder, the training type (i.e., MU

-MIMO training), an unique dialog token identifying MU-MIMO training, the number of simultaneous TX
+The BF Setup frame indicates the AID of each remaining responder, the training type (downlink MU-MIMO BF training), a unique dialog token identifying MU-MIMO training, the number of simultaneous TX

 DMG antennas employing orthogonal waveforms, the order in which transmit sectors are trained.
 To

-reduce the MU-MIMO training time, the initiator may select a subset of TX sectors for each DMG antenna
+reduce the downlink MU-MIMO training time, the initiator may select a subset of TX sectors for each DMG antenna

 and the number of receive training fields based on the feedback from responders received at the SISO